(n) Provisions and contingencies

 (ii) The Company has not received any fund from any party (Funding Party) with the understanding that the Company shall whether, directly or indirectly lend or invest in other persons or entities identified by or on behalf of the Company (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-The Company has used certain accounting software for recording accounting transactions, billing transactions and inventory transactions.
-The software used for recording acounting transactions did not have a feature of recording audit trail (edit log) facility.
+a) The Company used an accounting software for recording transactions which has audit trail (edit log) facility at the application level for the software and did not have a feature of recording audit trail (edit log) facility at the database level.

 (i) No proceeding have been initiated on or is pending against the Company for holding benami property under the Benami Transactions Prohibition) Act, 1988 (45 of 1988) and Rules made thereunder